Guinea-Bissau profile - Timeline

 2010 October - US expresses concern over Guinea Bissau government's decision to reinstate alleged drugs kingpin Jose Americo Bubo Na Tchuto as head of navy.
 Mr Na Tchuto is a close ally of army chief General Antonio Indjai.

 2010 December - Former army chief Jose Zamora Induta, who was arrested during April mutiny, is released from prison but days later placed under house arrest.

 2011 February - EU suspends part of its aid to Guinea-Bissau because of concerns over governance and the rule of law.

 2011 July-August - Thousands take to the streets to demand the resignation of Prime Minister Carlos Gomes Junior for his failure to curb rising food prices.

-2011 December - Prime Minister Carlos Gomes Junior says a coup attempt against President Malam Bacai Sanha, mounted while the president was receiving medical treatment abroad, has been foiled.
+2011 December - Prime Minister Carlos Gomes Junior says the authorities have foiled a coup attempt against President Malam Bacai Sanha, mounted while the he was receiving medical treatment.
 Navy chief Jose Americo Bubo Na Tchuto is accused of masterminding the coup and arrested.

 2012 January - President Malam Bacai Sanha dies in hospital in Paris.
 National Assembly head Raimundo Pereira becomes interim president.

 2012 April-May - Soldiers topple the government.
 Interim President Pereira and leading presidential contender and ex-PM Carlos Gomes Junior, are arrested.
 A transitional government led by Manuel Serifo Nhamadjo is formed.
-Fresh elections within are promised within a year but no action is taken.
-The UN imposes travel bans on the coup leaders and key supporters.
+UN imposes travel bans on the coup leaders and key supporters.

 2012 July - The UN Security Council expresses concern that drug trafficking has increased since the coup, and demands a return to constitutional rule.